Qvale Mangusta: Production and launch

 The first De Tomaso Mangusta was completed on November 10, 1999.
 On January 6, 2000, at the Los Angeles Motor Show, Bruce Qvale announced the return of the De Tomaso brand to North America with the new Mangusta.
 Also announced was the Mangusta's entry into racing, with Qvale Motorsports entering a car sponsored by Tommy Bahama into the BF Goodrich Tires Trans-Am Series.
-Brian Simo and Qvale founder Bruce Qvale competed, Simo won the title by 12 points.
+Brian Simo and Qvale founder Bruce Qvale competed, with Simo winning the title by 12 points.
 The Mangusta went on sale for US$78,900 on January 20, 2000, with a single ordering option of 18-inch alloy wheels.

 As the Mangusta was being launched, Alejandro de Tomaso was independently pursuing another design project (which was to recycle the De Tomaso Pantera name).
 Because the De Tomaso company was being financially supported by Qvale at the time, this caused disharmony between Qvale and de Tomaso that ultimately resulted in the decision to discontinue their cooperation on the project.
 The De Tomaso Mangusta was renamed the "Qvale Mangusta", and production continued.

 Twenty-nine cars were manufactured for the purpose of crash-testing and homologation.
 Also, a partially completed right-hand-drive Qvale Mangusta was shown at the British Motor Show in October 2000 and was later sold as street legal in Europe.
 Eighteen cars were sold new in Europe.
 Overall, 284 cars were sold.